 - Ability to work collaboratively in a team environment as well independently.

 - Ability to work in an organization with an entrepreneurial culture that operates in a highly regulated environment.

 - Excellent customer support orientation.

 - Comprehensive knowledge of Microsoft office applications (Word, Excel, PowerPoint and Email).

 - Bachelor’s degree in finance, life sciences, or related field is required.
-Additional 4 years of experience will be considered as an alternative for exceptional candidates.
+Additional 4 years of experience will be considered as alternative for exceptional candidates.

 - CITI Program Training preferred.